Texans coach David Culley tasked with changing culture, but will he have Deshaun Watson?

 What does this mean for Deshaun Watson?

-This is perhaps the most important question that only Watson can answer.
-If Watson still wants out regardless of whom the Texans hired, as Mortensen reported, then hiring Chiefs offensive coordinator Eric Bieniemy instead wouldn't have made a difference.
+This is perhaps the most important question and only Watson can answer it.
+If Watson still wants out regardless of whom the Texans hired, as Mortensen reported, then hiring Chiefs offensive coordinator Eric Bieniemy wouldn't have made a difference.

 Now that the Texans have hired their new coach, the question is whether Watson will be here to see the culture shift he asked for in Houston.
 The quarterback hasn't requested a trade, but he could decide to do so once the hire is officially announced.